Carpal tunnel syndrome Surgical and non-surgical nerve release methods

 When your surgeon recommends you to Carpal Tunnel Syndrome surgery, ask the surgeon if they will have the surgery themselves if they were you.
 The likelihood is that the surgeon would say no.

-I am not going to comment on this study from the Journal of Plastic Surgery Hand Surgeons, I will only tell you this appeared in a journal for and by hand surgeons.
+We am not going to comment on this study from the Journal of Plastic Surgery Hand Surgeons, (1) we will only tell you this appeared in a medical journal written for and by hand surgeons.

 - One objective of this survey were “to study if surgeons’ perceptions of the benefit of six surgical procedures differ if they consider themselves as patients instead of treating a patient.”